nicolasfguillaume/assembly_basics/README.md

 Carry, Parity, Zero, Sign...

 **Pointers** are also registers that hold data:
-they point to data, meaning that they hold its memory address (but they don't hold its value) The default registers can be treated as pointers:
+They point to data, meaning that they hold its memory address (but they don't hold its value)
+The default registers can be treated as pointers:
 ```asm
 mov rax, rbx      @ load the value in the rbx register to the rax register